lancewood1/cloud-native-course-errata/README.md

 - How many containers are needed for pushing an app?
 - Why do you see "container gets created and destroyed" as part of pushing app?
 - Can you find diagram that shows the sequence of internal operations that occur when pushing an application?
+(Google "Diego architecture".)
 - What is the "org"/"space" structure in your PCF installation?
 - Why do you have to use "--random-route"?
-What is the option that lets you specify the hostname part of a route?
+What is the "cf push" option that lets you specify the hostname part of a route? ("cf push -h")
+- Suppose you deployed an application with "cf push <app-name> -m 768M", what would be memory allocated when you redepployed the same application with "cf push <app-name>"?

 ### Logging
 - Where should your application write logs?
 Is it a good practice